mosra/m.css/doc/doxygen.rst

 ..
 [2] :py:`i.description` is HTML code with the full description, containing
     paragraphs, notes, code blocks, images etc. Can be empty in case just the brief description is present.
 ..
-[3] :py:`i.id` is a hash used to link to the member on the page, usually
+[3] :py:`i.base_url`, joined using ``#`` with :py:`i.id` form a unique URL
-    appearing after ``#`` in page URL
+    for given symbol.
+If the :py:`i.base_url` is not the same as :py:`compound.url`, it means given symbol is just referenced from given compound and its detailed documentation resides elsewhere.
 ..
 [4] :py:`i.name` is just the member name, not qualified.
 Prepend
     :py:`compound.prefix_wbr` to it to get the fully qualified name.
 ..
 [5] :py:`compound.has_*_details` and :py:`i.has_details` are :py:`True` if
     there is detailed description, function/template/macro parameter
     documentation or enum value listing that makes it worth to render the full description block.
 If :py:`False`, the member should be included only in the brief listing on top of the page to avoid unnecessary repetition.
+If :py:`i.base_url` is not the same as :py:`compound.url`, its :py:`i.has_details` is always set to :py:`False`.
 ..
 [6] :py:`i.type` and :py:`param.default` is rendered as HTML and usually
     contains links to related documentation
 ..
 [7] :py:`i.is_deprecated` is set to :py:`True` if detailed docs of given